IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 A Note Regarding Sine vs. Burst Test Results

 The matrix reveals that the burst power is often higher than the continuous sine power.
 In reality the opposite is true, since the burst output considers only 20 ms (1 kHz).
 A system cannot output more power than it draws.
-A true comparison of the power generation of bursts vs. sines would require evaluation over the same time span.
-Marketing forces have adopted the unit of “power” to describe the burst test results, but a burst test doesn’t produce much power.
+The burst test presents the signal power as though the burst segment were continuous.
+For sine wave power, it actually is continuous.
+For an idealized amplifier, the voltage (and resultant power) will be the same.

 Pink Noise Results

 The signal is broad band, and the crest factor is 6-12 dB.
 This produces about 1/8 the audio power of a sine wave.
 To better simulate music and speech program, the noise may be shaped (e.g. IEC-268-1 noise) and the crest factor limited to 6 dB (50332 noise).
 This can prevent the activation of limiter circuits within the amplifier which can prevent the amplifier from reaching “1/8 power.”
-The amplifier is operating far below its full power output – just coasting when compared to a sine wave.
-The CAF allows any noise type to be used, so long as it is specified in the matrix.
+When reproducing noise, the amplifier is operating far below its full power output – just coasting when compared to a sine wave.
+The CAF allows any noise type and duration to be used, so long as it is specified in the matrix.

 As you can see, the current draw for noise is much lower than that of a sine wave.
 This represents a good lower limit for sizing circuit breakers and cooling systems.